Read on to discover the best audio books for teens to listen to with their parents:

 Looking for Alaska, John Green

-This is a really good story about making friends in a new school, along with light mentions of smoking and drinking.
+Looking for Alaska is a really good story about making friends in a new school, along with light mentions of smoking and drinking.
 The story takes a turn with a death half-way through, and the characters must solve the mystery of how someone died.

 Along the way, there are plot points about keeping secrets, mental health and drink driving.
 This is a great audio book for teen girls or boys.